The Office of Student Conduct & Integrity Formation is open, and staff are working remotely in order to promote physical distancing.

 Previously assigned in-person sanctions (e.g., substance use classes) are now available online.
 If you have a question about how to register or access the online offering, or have concerns about completion, please contact email@example.com or your assigned Conduct Administrator.

-No fines or administrative holds for incomplete financial sanctions will be imposed at this time.
 Other sanctions (classes, meetings, online modules, papers, etc.) will be expected for on-time completion.
 If they are not completed, our process – which may include fines and administrative holds for incomplete sanctions – will continue as usual.

 I have a question about an administrative hold on my student account.
 What should I do?